nievesj/FASTBuild/README.md

 # FASTBuild For Unreal Engine v1.13

-This version of FASTBuild has been modified to work with UrealEngine 4.27 and 5.3 and it follows the amazing work done by [NineWorldsStudios](https://github.com/NineWorldsStudios/FASTBuild).
+This version of FASTBuild has been modified to work with UrealEngine 4.27 and 5.3 and it follows the amazing work done by [FastBuild](https://github.com/fastbuild) and [NineWorldsStudios](https://github.com/NineWorldsStudios/FASTBuild).

 ## How do I compile this thing?!